BenHUET/sky-tex-opti/README.md

 It's easy to make your own and use it with `--settings new_settings.json`.

 Provided settings file :
-- `default.json` : 2k diffuse, 512 parallax/height and 1k for the rest
+- `default.json` : 2k diffuse, 512 for the rest
-- `performance.json` : 2k diffuse, 1024 normal, 512 for the rest
+- `performance.json` : 2k diffuse, 1024 for the rest